 Chad began designing Château Noland immediately upon his return to San Luis Obispo and – in 1993 – broke ground on a site overlooking the Avila Valley.
 Over the next 25 years, Chad personally hand built the main home and the adjacent carriage house with only the help of friends and family.
 Virtually every part of the main house was hand crafted by Chad and his sons including the floors, doors and even the roof trusses.

-The family converted the property to a vacation rental in 2016, hosted their first wedding party in 2017, and converted the horse stables in the carriage house to additional guest suites in 2018.
+The family converted the property to a vacation rental in 2016 and converted the horse stables in the carriage house to additional guest suites in 2018.

 Château Noland is now under the care of Chad and Jaymie’s oldest son, Dan, and Dan’s wife of 18 years, Lindsey.
 Dan and Lindsey met while attending Westmont College in Santa Barbara where both worked their way through college.
 Dan worked at the Four Seasons Biltmore and as a horse-drawn carriage driver for his Dad while Lindsey spent her summers at the Ritz Carlton Dana Point.
 Château Noland’s commitment to outstanding customer service is rooted in Dan and Lindsey’s experiences at these two outstanding hotels.